liquidctl/liquidctl/docs/razer-hanbo-guide.md

 All configuration is done through USB.
 In the event of a power cycle the AIO firmware will automatically restore to its previously commanded state.

-The Razer Hanbo is a profile driven device, there are no direct PWM modes.
-The fan and pump can select from three built-in (fixed) profiles and one custom profile.
-The fan and pump operate independently and have independent profile sets.
-The pump profiles use the internal coolant temperature as its reference and traverses autonomously.
-Fan profiles rely on an external reference temperature being provided in order traverse its curve.
-Without updates, the fans will continue using the duty cycle assigned to the previously sent reference temperature.
-It is expected that a program external to liquidctl will provide these updates.

-The temperature points in the curves are fixed.
-For this reason any temperatures provided to input curves will be ignored but must be present for the purposes of parsing.
-Duty cycles will be processed in order and allocated to the following temperatures:

-20, 30, 40, 50, 60, 70 ,80, 90, 100.

-The four profile names for the purposes of the driver are
-- quiet
-- balanced
-- extreme
-- custom

 ## Initialization
 [Initialization]: #initialization

 No initialization is required for the Razer Hanbo.
 Calling this function returns the unit serial number, firmware version and presets the reference fan curve temperature to 30°C.

 ```
 # liquidctl --match razer initialize